-Thai Hua Museum built in 1917 was originally a school and was first called ‘Phuket Huabun School’ and later ‘Ratjunhua School’ until it got its today’s name of ‘Thai Hua School’.
+The Thai Hua Museum was built in 1917 and was formerly a school first called ‘Phuket Huabun School’, and later ‘Ratjunhua School’ until it got its today’s name of ‘Thai Hua School’.
 The museum dedicates a large section to the old Sino-Portuguese Phuket and the architecture of the many beautiful mansions I described on ‘18 Great Mansions of Phuket‘ but also how people built and run restaurants, shops and even a scaled model of a typical Sino-Portuguese shophouse and visit a classroom from the past.

-Thai Hua Museum is # 42 on Phuket Map
+Thai Hua Museum Map